david6544/SEP25/README.md

 This project uses CMake as its build system.
 The project structure includes:
 - `/src` - Source code files
 - `/test` - Unit tests using Google Test
+- `/performanceTester` - The Source files for integration testing models

 ### Prerequisites